Forensic Procedures in Securities Investigations

 Structured and unstructured data review

-Once collection and processing of data is complete, it can be prepared for review, but consideration is required with regard to whether the data is structured or unstructured.
-Unstructured data is data that is not organised in any predefined manner and, as such, can be harder to review and analyse.
-Examples of unstructured data are chats, audio, text messages, video and social media logs.
-Structured data is made up of defined data types that are organised in tabular formats (rows and columns), and is highly organised and formatted, making it more easily searchable.
-Examples include ERP accounting data, transaction records and Excel files.
+Data can be classified as unstructured (data that is not organised in any predefined manner, e.g., chats, audio, text messages, video and social media logs) or structured (made up of defined data types that are organised in tabular formats, e.g., enterprise resource planning accounting data, transaction records and Excel files).
 Semi-structured data has a hybrid of both structured and unstructured elements; email data falls under this category.
-While the actual content of the email is unstructured, it does contain structured data such as the names and email addresses of the sender and the recipient, and the date the email was sent.
-Reviews should use analytics to identify potentially relevant (or eliminate irrelevant) documents to inform the investigation team.
+While the actual content of the email is unstructured, it does contain structured data such as the names and email addresses of the sender and the recipient and the date the email was sent.

 Data hosting considerations